 Lee hails from Sacramento, which isn't exactly a hotbed for jazz--at least I haven't heard about it yet, and I've been in that city plenty of times.
 None of that matters, because Lee is the type of jazz singer who holds such tunes as "Wives and Lovers," "Some Other Time" and "Waltz for Debby" close to her heart, so much so that you might be convinced that the songs were written for her.
-Her soft voice can sound a little understated at times, but it's forward enough in the mix so that you might be tricked into thinking her head is on her shoulder.
+Her soft voice can sound a little understated at times, but it's forward enough in the mix so that you might be tricked into thinking her head is on your shoulder.
 (It sounds like I have a huge crush, and I might.)
 She surrounds herself with an equally simple and quiet ensemble, mostly a trio of pianist Brenden Lowe, bassist Buca Necak and drummer Jeff Minnieweather.
 They come off as the perfect piano trio, that kind that might be wandering from studio to studio fifty or sixty years ago.

 That perfectly measured sound of the trio, taken from the vibrant past, also influences how Lee's voice comes off--she's deep in the past as well.
 She's playful when she needs to be, like Julie London in one of her lighter moods, and she often sounds like some undiscovered treasure from long ago.
 These days there's such a propensity to belt out the songs with all your might, to show off that talent so no one will hesitate to be impressed.
 Lee does something entirely different.
 She charms you over time, and she finds the way to your heart by just being herself.
 Needless to say, highly recommended.